python/devguide/communication.rst

 ---

-Some core developers enjoy spending time on IRC discussing various issues regarding Python's development in the #python-dev channel.
+Some core developers enjoy spending time on IRC discussing various issues regarding Python's development in the ``#python-dev`` channel on ``irc.freenode.net``.
 This is not a place to ask for help with Python, but to discuss issues related to Python's own development.

 Blogs